Halina Reijn: 2013–2018: Continued theater work and final film roles

-2019–present
+2019–present: Transition to filmmaker

-In 2019, Reijn made her directorial debut with the critically-acclaimed Instinct, with Carice van Houten in the leading role, it was their first production made through Man Up.
+2019 marked the year Reijn moved into filmmaking and officially announced her retirement (Note: Reijn returned for a single performance of The Hidden Force over a livestream during the COVID-19 pandemic on November 27, 2020.) from acting with Red Light being her last official project.
+Reijn made her directorial debut with the 2019's Instinct, with Carice van Houten and Marwan Kenzari in leading roles.
+It was the first film produced through her production company Man Up.
+Development of the film started in 2015, Reijn co-wrote the script with Esther Gerritsen, they did extensive research for the project.
+It was made on a modest budget and filming took place in May 2018.
 The film premiered at the Locarno Film Festival, winning the Variety Piazza Grande Award and received a special mention for best first feature.
 It also premiered at the Toronto International Film Festival, BFI London Film Festival, and Les Arcs Film Festival, and was selected as the Dutch entry for the 92nd Academy Awards for Best International Feature.
+It received generally positive reviews from critics and was awarded a Golden Film for having sold 100.000 tickets.

-2020 saw the release of Red Light, a Belgian-Dutch TV series starring Reijn that follows three women who become entangled in matters of human trafficking after one of their husbands goes missing.
+2020 saw the release of Red Light, a Belgian-Dutch television series starring Reijn that follows three women who become entangled in matters of human trafficking after one of their husbands goes missing.
+Reijn co-created the series alongside Carice van Houten, writing and producing the show through her and van Houten's production company, Man Up.
 The series won the Dutch Golden Calf award for Best TV Show and Best Actress at the Dutch Film Festival, and had its premiere at the Cannes Series festival where it won the Canneseries Student Prize and Special Interpretation Prize.
-Reijn co-created the series alongside Carice van Houten, writing and producing the show through her and van Houten's production company, Man Up.
 Van Houten left Man Up in 2023 to start her own production company, Birdcat, leaving Reijn the sole principal of Man Up.